 The collection of information on products (outcomes) was the most haphazard.
 While code repositories and reports generated at the hackathon typically are linked into the hackathon web page at the time of the hackathon, and thus are easily discoverable, it would not be easy for an outside observer to identify outcomes that emerged after the event, e.g., conference presentations, blogs, or grant proposals.
 In this case we simply relied on the NEAD database and our familiarity with the hackathons and their outcomes.
 However, we cannot make a claim to be complete.
 Our data on persons, teams and hackathon projects is relatively complete, but the information on subsequent impacts and outcomes is likely incomplete.

-Format and availability

-All data are stored as tables in flat files (either commma-separated values, or tab-separated values).
-For each data file such as participants.tsv, there is a corresponding metadata file (participants_meta.tsv) providing a description and a data type (text, integer, etc) for each data column.

-The files are structured in such a way as to be human-readable, and to allow for a normalized relational schema.
-For instance, there are tables for "event", "participant", and "project", each with unique ids for each row.
-Because each team project took place at a specific event, the project table has a column for the event id.
-Because participants may attend multiple hackathons, there is a separate participant-event table for the 1-to-many link between participants and events, consisting of rows that have a participant id and an event id.
-For human-readability, labels sometimes are used redundantly with ids, but these can be eliminated easily to achieve true normalization.

 All of the data, with the exception of diversity data collected by NESCent and stored in NEAD (which must be kept private), is available at (repository).

 The NESCent model for extended, carefully scoped hackathons